Atharvshukla/Tutedude-SDE-Intern-Task/README.md

 - Syncs progress to Supabase if user is logged in, otherwise uses localStorage.
 - Handles buffering, playing, pausing, and seeking with intelligent tracking.
 - Merges intervals and calculates progress dynamically.

+## 🆕 Additional Features

+An extra feature implemented beyond the original assignment requirements is a **progress analytics dashboard** for each user.
+This dashboard analyzes user engagement based on the videos they've watched.
+Three demo courses have been created, each containing two videos, with user progress tracked individually in a responsive and analytical way.

+Additionally, a feature to **add new courses** has been introduced.
+Users can search for a course on YouTube and, by providing the **YouTube Playlist ID**, a script converts the playlist into a new course within the app.
+A corresponding schema is set up in **Supabase**, allowing these new courses to be tracked and analyzed for user progress just like the predefined ones.

 ---